kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - Would they have snickered?
 - I actually try to find a way to take Adaptive to court but it's pretty impossible as a limited company contractor.
 - I attend a CAB consultation, I open a case with the government employment service, I write to my professional organization the IEEE who ignore me, of course; there's a bunch of documentation all over the place on this.
+- At the risk of endlessly and uselessly defending myself against people who loathe me and everything I do, I won't detail anymore of their professional-terrorism tactics.
 - I do a 7-day fast and detox at Sura Detox in Devon which may have been life saving.
 - Nevertheless, my mind is on a suicide-loop, and the Valium is now exacerbating this, except I'm hopelessly addicted to it.